-2D animation is the most popular type of animation we work with at Casual, it is versatile and can bring your messaging to life in a number of ways (whether you’ve got a brand marketing message, or are wanting to produce an animated training video).
+2D animation is the most popular type of animated marketing video production we do at Casual Films.
+It’s versatile and can bring your messaging to life in a number of ways (whether you’ve got a brand marketing message, or are wanting to produce an animated training video).

 You may be looking for a simple type based animation, or perhaps something more complex, abstract and shape based.
 Your animation could be full of character, or even be a collage.
 We will work with you to find a style which best suits your brand and budget.